GregorioMonari/NeutronAdapter/README.md

-ciao

 # NeutronAdapter
-A semantic client to consume and publish neutron relevations data on a SEPA database By Greg and Franceso
+A semantic application that extracts soil moisture from neutron data provided by CNRS sensors.

 # How to use
 ## Prerequisites
 - node
 - tsc

-## How to use
+## Run the application
 1. Download the required packages
 ```
 npm i